Lord Executor: Golden Era

-So say what you may, even take it anyhow but give the fame to Dancow."In 1937 Executor sailed to New York with Roaring Lion, Atilla the Hun and Lord Caresser to record for Decca.
+So say what you may, even take it anyhow but give the fame to Dancow."In 1937, Executor sailed to New York with Roaring Lion, Atilla the Hun and Lord Caresser to record for Decca.
 He recorded 15 sides (78-rpm) including his classic duet with Caresser, "Old Ginger", and also "War", in which the four visitors from Trinidad issue challenges to New York resident Wilmoth Houdini.
-1937 did not end well for Executor, however, for he received an eye injury while chopping wood and subsequently found himself recovering in hospital on Christmas day, as he explains in the lyrics to, ‘How I Spent my Time at the Hospital’.
+1937 did not end well for Executor; however, he received an eye injury while chopping wood and subsequently found himself recovering in the hospital on Christmas day, as he explains in the lyrics to, ‘How I Spent my Time at the Hospital’.
 Nevertheless, Executor was to record more classic sides for Decca in 1938, 1939 and 1940.

 Final years

-In the 1940s Executor continued to perform in calypso tents, but less frequently since his popularity and health were both waning.
+In the 1940s, Executor continued to perform in calypso tents, but less frequently since his popularity and health were both waning.
 In 1947, he became involved in a lawsuit over the authorship of "Rum and Coca-Cola", a calypso which provided a big hit for the Andrews Sisters and a major financial boost to Decca Records in 1945.
 Lionel Belasco sued on the grounds that he had written the song in 1906, and in order to rebut this claim, a statement from Executor was produced to the effect that he had already known the melody back in 1893.
 Gerald Clark, a New York-based Trinidadian bandleader whose "Caribbean Serenaders" accompanied many great calypso recordings, was called by Belasco's lawyers to attest to the unreliability of Executor’s testimony.
 Clark said that Executor was a "bum", "incoherent" and that he begged for a living – "I was glad to give him a dollar and get rid of him", Clark said.
 Although this suited Belasco's case, Executor was indeed in serious decline by this time, but did still manage to sing in calypso tents in both 1948 and 1949, on the latter occasion to celebrate his 50th year as a calypsonian.